IBM/universal-connectors/docs/available_plugins_1.md

 # Available Plug-ins
 Univer***REMOVED***l Connector uses plug-ins to connect the different datasources to Guardium.
-Below all the available plug-ins which are pre-developed and ready for use.
+Below are all the available plug-ins, which are pre-developed and ready for use.

 Our latest product version for Guardium Data Protection is [11.5](../docs/Guardium%20Data%20Protection)